Laverne & Shirley: Seasons 6–8

-For the sixth season in 1980, Laverne and Shirley and their friends all moved from Milwaukee to Burbank, California.
+For the sixth season in 1980, Laverne and Shirley and their friends all moved from Milwaukee to Burbank, California, after the girls lost their brewery jobs due to new automated bottlecapping machinery.
 Laverne and Shirley took jobs at Bardwell's department store as gift wrappers.
 Frank and Edna managed a Texas barbecue restaurant called Cowboy Bill's, Carmine delivered singing telegrams and sought work as an actor, and Lenny and Squiggy started a talent agency called Squignowski Talent Agency.
 From this point until the end of the series' run, Laverne & Shirley was set in the mid-1960s.
 In one of the shots in the show's new opening sequence, the ladies are seen kissing a 1964 poster of the Beatles.
 With each season, a new year passed in the timeline of the show, starting with 1965 in the 1980–81 season, and ending in 1967 with Carmine heading off for Broadway to star in the musical Hair.
-When the series' setting changed to California, two new characters are added: Sonny St. Jacques, a stunt man, landlord of the Burbank apartment building and love interest for Laverne; as well as Rhonda Lee, the ladies' neighbor and an aspiring actress.
+When the series' setting changed to California, two new characters are added: Sonny St. Jacques (Ed Marinaro), a stunt man, landlord of the Burbank apartment building and love interest for Laverne; as well as Rhonda Lee (Leslie Easterbrook), the ladies' neighbor and an aspiring actress.

 In March 1982, Cindy Williams became pregnant with her first child.
 In August, two episodes into production of the series' eighth season, Williams left the show and filed a $20 million lawsuit against Paramount after they demanded Williams work on her scheduled due date.
 The case was later settled out of court and Williams was released from her contract.

-The series' final season continued with two episodes with Williams still playing Shirley, then it was just Marshall as Laverne, who now worked for an aerospace company.
-Despite the absence of Williams and her character, the series title remained unchanged.
+The series' final season continued with two episodes of Williams still playing Shirley; then it was just Marshall as Laverne, who now worked for an aerospace company.
+With her new employment, it was explained that she was doing well financially to where she could afford to live alone.
+Despite the absence of Williams and her character, the series' title remained unchanged.
 Ratings dipped but were strong enough for the show to be considered for a ninth season.
-Marshall agreed based on the agreement that the show would move production to New York City.
+Marshall agreed based on the condition that the show would move production to New York City.
 Faced with the high cost of such an endeavor, ABC opted not to renew the series and it was removed from the schedule in May 1983.